AdaCore/spark2014/docs/ug/gnatprove.rst

 in general to add such contracts if you don't want to.

-The main reason to add such contracts is when you want |GNATprove| to verify that the implementation respects the specified data flows and information flows.
-For those projects submitted to certification, verification of data coupling and input/output relations may be a required verification objective, which can be achieved automatically with |GNATprove| provided the specifications are written as suitable contracts.
+The main reason to add such contracts is when you want |GNATprove| to verify that the implementation respects specified data flows and information flows.
+For those projects submitted to certification, verification of data coupling and input/output relations may be a required verification objective, which can be achieved automatically with |GNATprove| provided the specifications are written as contracts.

 Even if you write data and/or information flow contracts for the publicly visible subprograms, which describe the services offered by the unit, there is